 We Are A Glaucoma Center of Excellence

 Glaucoma has been called “the silent thief of sight.”
 It is a complicated eye disease characterized by increased intraocular pressure (IOP), or pressure inside the eye, and subsequent damage to the optic nerve.
-Today, glaucoma is the second leading cause of blindness in the United States and worldwide.
+Today, glaucoma is the second leading cause of permanent vision loss and even blindness in the United States and worldwide.
 Glaucoma affects two million Americans, and half of them are unaware they even have the disease, but we believe everyone deserves to see the world with better eyes.
 Glaucoma shouldn’t stand in the way of that.

-Icon’s fellowship-trained Denver glaucoma treatment specialists provide industry-leading care using the latest, advanced technology and techniques.
+ICON’s fellowship-trained Denver glaucoma treatment specialists provide industry-leading care using the latest, advanced technology and techniques.

 Can Glaucoma Be Cured?